 This powerful process I like to call ‘communication alchemy’, because in many ways it is the ability to combine different ingredients of communication depending on the environment, depending on the challenge so that we create a major result in order to deliver improved outcomes for our consumers.

-Steve Sowerby (XPotential and The OTC Training Academy)
+Steve Sowerby (XPotential and The CHC Training Academy)